-For example, I’m back in the United States after living in Argentina and I constantly forget that some items include tax, I have to tip more at restaurants, there’s a totally different system for paying with cards, I can actually get cash back when paying with a card and a host of other tiny details.
+For example, I’m back in the United States after living in Argentina and I constantly forget about the details: most items include tax, I have to tip more at restaurants, there’s a totally different system for paying with cards, I can actually get cash back when paying with a card and a host of other similar tiny details.

-Apart from technicalities, some cultures have more of a negotiation policy and others are inflexible about pricing.
+Apart from technicalities, some cultures have more of a negotiation policy while others are inflexible about pricing.

 In other cultures, however, the game of negotiating price is present almost everywhere.